top of page

 The Target Audience is mainly intended for neurointervention fellows or already practicing neurointerventionists who are early in their career, background of whom can be from the fields of Neuroradiology, Neurology or Neurosurgery.

-and continue in November 2025 in Singapore
+Join us in November 2025 in Singapore

 Course Details